-Budgeted cost: £ 16,008.16
+Budgeted cost: £ 18,813.60

-Activity Evidence that supports this approach Challenge number(s) addressed Pupil and Family Resource Worker employment working with families offering Early Help around parenting, emotional need, financial planning and It is proven that effective early help can have a real impact on mental health, family stability, attendance, confidence and growth mindset among a range of other factors.
+Activity Evidence that supports this approach Challenge number(s) addressed Pupil and Family Resource Worker employment working with families offering Early Help around parenting, emotional need, financial planning and attendance.
+9 hours per week £5708.16 It is proven that effective early help can have a real impact on mental health, family stability, attendance, confidence and growth mindset among a range of other factors.
 All of these are known to have a significant effect on progress.
-4 5 7 attendance.
-3 hours per week £1902.72 Drawing and talking delivery each week.
+It has also been shown that attendance has a significant impact on the attainment of pupils.
+The link between absence and attainment at KS2 and KS4 Gov.uk Blog 4 5 7 Drawing and talking delivery each week.
 30 minutes per child each week, with a planned 8 children supported at a time. £2536.96 Testimonials from schools, parents and organisations such as the NHS and armed forces demonstrate that this therapeutic approach to mental health is effective across a range of issues for people of all ages.
 Drawing and Talking Drawing and Talking Why attend our Training?
-4 5 6 Nurture Delivery 1 hour a week for 2 groups. £1268.48 4 5 6 Whole staff training on behaviour management and anti-bullying approaches with the aim of developing our school ethos and improving behaviour across school. £1,500 Both targeted interventions and universal approaches can have positive overall effects: Behaviour interventions EEF (educationendowmentfoundation.org.uk) 4 Embedding principles of good practice set out in the DfE's Improving School Attendance advice.
-The DfE guidance has been informed by engagement with schools that have significantly reduced levels of absence and persistent absence.
-5 This will involve training and release time for staff to develop and implement new procedures and appointing attendance/support officers to improve attendance. £800 Contingency fund for acute issues.
-Based on our experiences and those of similar schools to ours, we have identified a need to set a small amount All
+4 5 6 Nurture Delivery 1 hour a week for 2 groups. £1268.48 4 5 6 Continuation of whole staff focus and training on behaviour management and anti-bullying approaches with the aim of developing our school ethos and improving behaviour across school.
+Both targeted interventions and universal approaches can have positive overall effects: Behaviour interventions EEF (educationendowmentfoundation.org.uk) 4